pmeeny/CI-MS2-BicepMusicFanSite/README.md

 ### User Stories Potential or Existing Customer
 The user stories for the website user(a potential or existing customer) are described as follows:
-As a website user the navigation bar is displayed on the Index, About, Events and Quiz pages for easy navigation
+As a website user the navigation bar is displayed on the Index, About, Events and Quiz pages for easy navigation As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link As a website user I can sign-up the the BICEP mailing list As a website user I can view track listing, album cover and album information about Biceps two albums As a website user I can listen to the dj's albums in spotify by clicking on a particular track As a website user I can view the top tracks for the DJ duo As a website user I can click on a top track and it will play a 30 second clip on a media player in the page As a website user I can view upcoming events from ticketmaster with date, time, title, ticket and map information As a website user I can click a buy tickets link on an event, and this will open up the event on the ticketmaster website As a website user I can take a quiz of 10 questions on the DJ duo As a website user I can view a timer on the quiz
+As a website user I can view my top score for the browser session As a website user I can view the question number, and the correct and incorrect answer as I complete the question As a website user I can view a summary of my answers for the quiz with the correct and incorrect answers displayed

 ### User Stories Website Owner
 The user stories for the website owner are described as follows:
+As a website owner I want to display links to spotify, facebook, twitter and instagram pages via a link As a website owner I want to provide the ability for a user to sign-up to a mailing list As a website owner I want to display track listing, album cover and album information about Biceps two albums, and the ability to listen to these tracks in Spotify
+As a website owner I want to display top tracks for the dj duo and the ability to listen to these top tracks on the page As a website owner the top tracks displayed and clicking on one  will play a 30 second clip on a media player in the page As a website owner I want to display upcoming events from ticketmaster with date, time, title, ticket and map information As a website owner I want the ability for users to buy tickets link on an event, and this will open up the event on the ticketmaster website
+As a website owner I want to display a quiz for users, and that they can see their top score, a timer for the attempt and correct and incorrect answers, wit a summary of all answers

 ## Skeleton
 ### Wireframes